 Being prepared for your Music Theory Entrance Exam can save you thousands of dollars in college tuition, or even a semester.

 Learn these audition process secrets to maximize your chances at receiving a full scholarship, and come out of the “The Temple of Audition Doom” alive.

-Attend summer camps, master classes, and lessons to appeal to college recruiters and increase your scholarship potential.
+Attend summer camps, master classes, lessons, and keep practicing to appeal to college recruiters and increase your scholarship potential.